Product Overview

 Intel no longer provides a GUI-based firmware update tool for newer Windows versions.
 You’ll need to:

-- Download the latest firmware package from Intel.
+- No firmware package available from Intel.

 5. Why am I not getting full 10Gbps speeds?